RobinBaines/OOO3/README.md

 b.
 Analysing Events looking for characteristics of other SOs.
 A stream of data is extracted from the SOs and is written to a separate script in an Event called Generated.txt.
-The subroutine QuerySOSQ() looks for 'SOFrom' pointers in the SQ of Events and creates a script to add the quality to the subject.
+The subroutine QuerySOSQ() looks for SQs of Events which are SOs and creates a script to add the quality to the subject.
 For example:
         MeetBakkeveen : Event {